 Erythrocyte Pyruvate Kinase Deficiency (PK Deficiency)

-Therefore the best course of action is to avoid any breeders who raise red flags when discussing their medical history, such as limps, trouble navigating stairs or reluctance to jump mentioned.
+Therefore the best course of action is to avoid any breeders who raise red flags when discussing their medical history.

 Bengal Cat Health Problems

 Like many pedigree breeds, Bengal cats do have a number of potential health problems to contend with.